Akhi2002/Akhi2002/README.md

 ### Hi there 👋,  I'm Misbahun Humaira Akhi
 #### 🚀 On a Journey from Student to Engineer

-🎓 CSE student at AIUB | Exploring AI, Web Dev & Software Engineering | Learning one project at a time.
+🎓 CSE student at AIUB | Exploring AI, Software Engineering | Learning one project at a time.

 Skills: C++ / JAVA / C# / SQL